Reefat004/Realtime-Chat/README.md

 # Realtime-Chat
-Real-Time Chat Application using Django Channels and WebSockets
+Real-Time Chat Application using Django Channels and JavaScript WebSockets